Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Introduction

-We follow the methodology by Davis and Farid in \cite{DavisFarid}, where existence and uniqueness of viscosity solutions for HJB equations related to PDMPs are established via a fixed-point argument.
+We follow the methodology by Davis and Farid in \cite{DavisFarid}, where existence and uniqueness of viscosity solutions for HJB equations related to PDMPs are established via a fixed-point argument {(see the beginning of section~\ref{S:HJB} for a detailed outline)}.
 However, our situation in the path-dependent case leads to several additional obstacles.
 We continue by describing some of those difficulties and how they will be circumvented.
-First note that main ingredients of the Davis--Farid methodology are existence and uniqueness results of certain \emph{local} HJB equations, in our case, these HJB equations are path-dependent and of the form
+First note that { the} main ingredients of the Davis--Farid methodology are existence and uniqueness results of certain \emph{local} HJB equations, in our case, these HJB equations are path-dependent and of the form

-where $\psi:[0,T]\times D(\R_+,\R^d)\to\R$ and $F_\psi=F_\psi(t,x,y,z)$ is of the form
+where $\psi:[0,T]\times D(\R_+,\R^d)\to\R$ and ${H^\psi(t,x,y,z)}$ is of the form